SubSixSolutions/athlessary/README.md

 ### Athletes

 Athletes leverage Athlessary as an interactive training log.
 Besides measuring individual progress, athletes can view how they fare against other athletes in the weekly competition area.
-The user profile paves the way for future enhancment of teamwide communication and logistic coordination.
+The user profile paves the way for future enhancement of team wide communication and logistic coordination.

 ### Students

-This project is entirely open source and completly free.
+This project is entirely open source and completely free.
 Compiled from tutorials, class work, Stack Overflow, and hours of reading documentation, Athlessary is a functional example of a simple website powered by AWS.

 # Status

 ## Complete

 The basic functionality of this tool is complete.
-Users can create an account, log and edit workeouts, and view aggregated reports for themselves and the team.
-Features such as password reset links and and customizable profile images add usability and ease to the project.
+Users can create an account, log and edit workouts, and view aggregated reports for themselves and the team.
+Features such as password reset links and customizable profile images add usability and ease to the project.

 ## In Progress